 More often than not, the biggest difference between a rough patch and an end point is a couple’s willingness to work through their problems.
 Drastic changes in a relationship are often the result of many small changes—like, say, greeting each other with eye contact at the beginning and end of each day instead avoiding each other.
 These changes can make a world of difference, but they require concerted effort.
 If one or both members of the couple isn’t interested in doing the work, then they likely aren’t interested in salvaging the relationship.

-The good news: you don’t have to go it alone!
-“Always seek help, which can be through a number of avenues: therapist, mentor, spiritual leader, life coach, family or friends in relationships you view as strong,” says Williamson.
+The good news: You don’t have to go it alone!
+Couples counseling can help partners communicate better and work through issues.
+“Always seek help, which can be through a number of avenues: therapist, mentor, spiritual leader, life coach, and family or friends in relationships you view as strong,” says Williamson.
 “Do your own work as well, so you understand what emotional wounds you are coming to the table with, and, if you are in a safe relationship, offer love even when you don’t feel like it.”
-By continuing to talk to each other, with and without the help of an outside perspective, you’ll continue to create opportunities for real, impactful change.
+By continuing to talk to each other, with and without the help of an outside perspective, you’ll continue to create opportunities for real impactful change.

 Or Start Taking the Steps Necessary to Move On

 By the time you’ve reached the point where you’re considering divorce, your partner should not be surprised by your dissatisfaction, so you do not have to spend hours justifying your decision.
 “Speak openly and genuinely about where you are in the relationship, and give yourself permission to leave the conversation if it becomes significantly unproductive, hostile, or abusive,” says Williamson, who often advises individual clients who have reached this stage to set up an informational consultation with an attorney or mediator, so they don’t put off the decision because they are intimidated or overwhelmed.
 “Speaking to someone with expertise helps you to better understand the process as well as what is likely and unlikely to occur,” she explains.